lmfit/lmfit-py/_sources/faq.rst.txt

 (usually) safely clip the argument passed to ``exp()`` to be smaller than about 700.

 .. _faq_params_stuck:

-Why are Parameter Values sometime stuck at initial values?
+Why are Parameter values sometimes stuck at initial values?
 ===========================================================

-In order for a Parameter to be optimized in a fit, changing its value must have an impact on the fit residual (`data-model` when curve fitting, for example).
+In order for a Parameter to be optimized in a fit, changing its value must have an impact on the fit residual (``data-model`` when curve fitting, for example).
 If a fit has not changed one or more of the Parameters, it means that changing those Parameters did not change the fit residual.